Lesson Ten: Scanning a Human Face and CNC Machining a 3D Model

 • Emphasize safety procedures and the use of safety equipment.

-Step 2: Machining the Model (30 minutes)
+Step 2: Machining the Model (2 hours and 30 minutes)

 • Show how to start the CNC machining process and monitor its progress.